pkic/pkimm/categories/change-management-and-agility/_index.md

 #### Guidance

-The change management process is the core of the change management and agile system.
+The change management process is the core of the change management and agile systems.
 It provides a robust and reliable process to ensure that every change is properly assessed, approved, implemented, and eventually reviewed.

-Change management process should be documented, communicated, and integrated into the organization.
-The process states how the request for change can be submitted and how it is processed, which includes assessment and approval of the change, implementation of the change, functional testing after the change, and review of the change.
+The change management process should be documented, communicated, and integrated into the organization.
+The process states how a request for change can be submitted and how it is processed, which includes assessment and approval of the change, implementation of the change, functional testing after the change, and review of the change.

 #### Assessment